Christy Altomare: Early life

-In December 2018, Altomare announced her engagement to longtime boyfriend Philip “Pete” Browning.
-In October 2020, she announced their separation via Twitter.

-On February 7, 2022, Altomare announced her engagement to her middle school crush, Chris Crook.
-They married in September 2022, at Lambertville Station, New Jersey.

 Career

 Altomare began writing songs at the age of twelve.
 She has three independent CDs: Not Yet Over You (2000), Waiting For You (2007), and an EP entitled After You (2008).
 When she was sixteen, she signed with her current manager, Edie Robb.
 She looks to Jewel and Joni Mitchell as her biggest influences.

 In 2008, Altomare joined the first national touring cast of the Broadway musical Spring Awakening in the lead role of Wendla, beginning previews on August 15, 2008, in San Diego.
 She traveled to 44 different cities and gave over 600 performances.
 She stayed with the tour until its final performance on May 23, 2010.
 Altomare received generally positive reviews throughout the tour.
 Seth Kubersky of Orlando Weekly called her "appropriately innocent and adorable as the inevitable victim" while Eric Rezsnyak of the Rochester City Paper praised her "piercing, haunting soprano voice," and how "even her most difficult melodic passes seem totally effortless."

 Following the Spring Awakening tour, Altomare appeared as Sue Snell in MCC Theater's limited-engagement run of the Off-Broadway revival of Carrie at the Lucille Lortel Theatre.
 She can be heard on the official cast recording of the production, released by Ghostlight Records.
-On June 4, 2012, Altomare made her Broadway debut in Mamma Mia! at the Winter Garden Theatre, where she replaced Liana Hunt in the role of Sophie Sheridan.
+On June 4, 2012, Altomare made her Broadway debut in Mamma Mia! at the Winter Garden Theater, where she replaced Liana Hunt in the role of Sophie Sheridan.
 She stayed with the Broadway company for a year, ending her contract on June 1, 2013, and was replaced by Laurie Veldheer.

-From October 30, 2014, until January 4, 2015, Altomare starred as Guinevere in the Drury Lane Theatre's production of Camelot.
+From October 30, 2014, until January 4, 2015, Altomare starred as Guinevere in the Drury Lane Theater's production of Camelot.